BiDEF/spec/README.md

 		|0 001 v bbb| data bytes | data / 1-255 /  |
 		+-----------+------------+======        ===+

+The bits `bbb` (0-7) give the number of used bits in the last byte: 1-8 (1 is always added).
+Bits are used MSB to LSB.

 * `bool` is equal to `bits(1)` what i is encoded as `00010001 0000001`.
 * the `bits` value for _true_ is `00000001`.
 * the `bits` value for _false_ is `00000000`.